 Question: "What should we learn from the tribe of Dan?"

 Answer: The tribe of Dan was the group of people who descended from the fifth son of Jacob, Dan.
-Jacob went on to have twelve sons who became the patriarchs of the 12 tribes of Israel.
+Jacob went on to have twelve sons who became the patriarchs of the twelve tribes of Israel.
 The history of the tribe of Dan is especially instructive to us in that it contains multiple examples of the tendency of people to follow man-made religion over biblical faith in God.
-This is totally contrary to the Scriptures that teach us “no one will be declared righteous in his sight by observing the law” (Romans 3:20) and “without faith it is impossible to please God (Hebrews 11:6).
+This is totally contrary to the Scriptures that teach us “no one will be declared righteous in his sight by observing the law” (Romans 3:20) and “without faith it is impossible to please God” (Hebrews 11:6).

 As the Israelites came into the land of Canaan, by lot certain areas of territory were assigned to each tribe.
-The tribe of Dan was given a tract of land that was smaller than the other land grants, but was fertile and also had a boundary along the Mediterranean Sea where there was fishing and commerce available to them.
+The tribe of Dan was given a tract of land that was smaller than the other land grants but was fertile and also had a boundary along the Mediterranean Sea where there was fishing and commerce available to them.

 However, the tribe of Dan never fully conquered this area as a result of a lack of faith in God.
-This was true of the other tribes as well as the early chapters of the book of Judges clearly teach, and led to a time during the period of Judges where it was said, “In those days there was no king in Israel; everyone did what was right in his own eyes.”
+This was true of the other tribes as well, as the early chapters of the book of Judges clearly teach, and led to a time during the period of Judges where it was said, “In those days there was no king in Israel; everyone did what was right in his own eyes.”
 Judges 18:1–31 tells the story of the people of Dan falling into idolatry.
 They also did not like the territory that was theirs, so they sent out spies to find a better area.
 In the north, some representatives of Dan learned of an area where a peaceful group of people lived.
-The tribe of Dan took things into their own hands and wiped out the people of that land so that they could then move the entire tribe up to a region close to the sources of the Jordan River, just south of present day Lebanon.
+The tribe of Dan took things into their own hands and wiped out the people of that land so they could then move the entire tribe up to a region close to the sources of the Jordan River, just south of present-day Lebanon.
 There they established their main city and called it Dan.

 Today, many people follow various man-made religions and are convinced that all ways lead to God.
-Unfortunately, these groups follow in the ways of the tribe of Dan.
+Unfortunately, these groups follow the ways of the tribe of Dan.
 Proverbs 16:25 tells us that “there is a way that seems right to a man, but its end is the way of death.”
 Jesus taught that the way to God was specific when He said, “I am the way, the truth, and the life.
 No one comes to the Father except by Me” (John 14:6).
-John 3:36 teaches that “He who believes in the Son has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him.”
+John 3:36 teaches that “he who believes in the Son has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him.”
 To learn from the mistakes of Dan would be to worship the God of the Bible alone and live for Him by faith.